MatrixAI/Relay/experiments/intrahost2/README.md

 I expect that the ordering of the iptables rules will have some sort of effect on the throughput and latency of the tests.

+I expect that the initial bitrate of tests with a lesser amount of rules will be higher than those with a large amount of rules consistently.

 I don't expect there to be a difference in terms of having the NAT rules in the nursery or the client namespace but the lack of NAT rules in the control should mean that throughput is higher and latency is lower.